 Some people accuse Christians of checking out, waiting for the rapture.
-Indeed, we do have eternity with God to dream of, but we dare not “check out” yet.
+Indeed, we do have eternity with God to dream of, but we dare not “check out”.
 We are not there yet.
 There is a reason we are here, on this earth, among the injustices and unfairness.

-We are clearly “tested” on our own reactions to people in need.
-When we feed the hungry, cloth the naked and give to the poor, we do that to and for God.
-We are measured by our compassion and the efforts we give to meet those who have need.
-This unjust world in which we live is the place where our hearts are tested and found full of the right stuff, or, more than likely, wanting.
+We are “tested” by our reactions to people in need.
+When we feed the hungry, cloth the naked, and give to the poor, we do that to and for God.
+We are measured by our compassion and the efforts to help those who have need.
+This unjust world in which we live is the place where our hearts are tested in relation to that injustice.